-Hybrid models offer everyone a chance to enjoy the best of both worlds.
+Hybrid working offers everyone a chance to enjoy the best of both worlds.
 People are able to work from home when they need to be heads-down focused on solo projects, and head into the office on days and tasks that require more in-person collaboration.
 Under this new structure that offers greater balance, moments in the office become more valuable, and time at home is more appreciated.

 Advantage 2: Improved employee satisfaction

 And while happy people certainly contribute to an environment that is more enjoyable for existing employees, they also play a crucial role in attracting new talent as well.
 Our research found that hybrid workers were more likely than any other group to recommend their company as an ideal place to work.

 With the ever-present challenge of recruitment and retention in what is an increasingly competitive landscape, offering flexible work options can give you a leg up and ensure you have the best talent working for your company.
 It also creates an opportunity to hire from a wider pool of applicants, including high-value candidates that otherwise may have been limited by the constraints of a traditional workplace model.